mohmeez/LLM-end-to-end/README.md

 * Real-world Data: Utilizes a CSV file containing sample FAQs from Durham College's website.
 * Langchain + Google Palm: Employs LLMs for a robust Q&A system.
 * Streamlit Interface: Provides an intuitive UI for users to submit questions and receive answers.
-* Huggingface Instructor Embeddings: Uses state-of-the-art text embeddings for accurate vector representation of text.
+* Huggingface Instructor Embeddings: Uses text embeddings for accurate vector representation of text.
 * FAISS Vector Database: Stores text embeddings in a locally hosted vector database for efficient retrieval of answers.

 # Installation